-PDFSearchz hijacks browsers by changing some of their settings to pdf-searchz.com (address of a fake search engine).
-Also, this application gathers browsing-related data.
-Most of the times users download and install browser hijackers unknowingly, therefore, they are categorized as potentially unwanted applications (PUAs).
+PDFSearchz hijacks browsers by changing certain settings to pdf-searchz.com (the address of a fake search engine).
+This application also gathers browsing-related data.
+Frequently, users download and install browser hijackers inadvertently and, therefore, they are categorized as potentially unwanted applications (PUAs).

 |Serving IP Address (pdf-searchz.com)||18.104.22.168|

 |Affected Browser Settings||Homepage, new tab URL, default search engine.|

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Some examples of other browser hijackers are MovieBoxSearch, Comet Search and SportsSearcher.
 They are often advertised as apps that supposedly improve the browsing experience, include various features, and are useful in other ways, however, most do not function as promised and can cause serious problems.